'the display of great daring'

 William Shakespeare, the ultimate “man of words”, wrote in a time of upheaval, civil and political unrest, and his plays reflect how hard, unbalanced and volatile life can be under those circumstances – as England first introduced itself as a global superpower.

-Bravura Theatre believes that the world today, in all its glorious complexities and globalized agitation, can reflect and enhance the themes of Shakespeare’s plays in ways the Bard could never have anticipated.
+Bravura Theatre believes that the world today, in all its glorious complexities and globalized agitations, can reflect and enhance the themes of Shakespeare’s plays in ways the Bard could never have anticipated.

 We truly live in the Shakespearean golden age, and the opportunity to expand the potential of language-based theatre – in this cosmopolitan age of texts and tweets – is indeed very exciting, and urgent.

-The word ‘bravura’ defines as “the display of great daring”; and with that grand ideal in mind, our inaugural production was a new, bold adaptation of Shakespeare’s Hamlet - in which the text didn't suffer too many cuts, and the cast featured fourteen unique, local Winnipeg talents.
-Bravura partnered up with SNAKESKIN JACKET in this endeavor, and the play was staged in their new space, Studio 320/315 (a shared black-box theatre with Theatre Incarnate).
+The word ‘bravura’ defines as “the display of great daring”; and with that grand ideal in mind, our inaugural production was a new, bold adaptation of Shakespeare’s Hamlet in the Spring of 2015 - in which the text didn't suffer too many cuts, and the cast featured fourteen unique, local Winnipeg talents.
+Bravura partnered up with SNAKESKIN JACKET in this endeavor, and the play was staged in their space, Studio 320/315 (a shared black-box theatre with Theatre Incarnate).

 Furthermore, in addition to the original English text, we presented this Hamlet with sections of the play spoken in Portuguese, French, Korean and Italian; as well as other forms of linguistic expressions such as movement, music and dance.